 Lewis would not say what the unit would cost to set up, but sources involved with the process said the initial budget was R12-million.

 Johannesburg-based consultancy Resolve Group will help Cosatu with drafting budget and operational plans.
+Other organisations involved include law firm Cheadle Thompson, accounting firm Ernest & Young and Section 27, a non-governmental organisation.

 The unit was conceptualised by Cosatu because it does not have the capacity to investigate information about corrupt activities received from its members.